nsaghatelyan/slider-image/readme.txt

 **4.3 Title Styles**

+**Slider has a title which is accomplished with the number of style option available here:**

 * Title Color.
 Set the color for the title on the slider.
 * Title background color.
 Choose the color for the cell containing the title.
 * Title font size.
 Specify the font size for the image title of the slider.